asusnick/Campspot_Project/README.md

 - No location provided returns results using browser location
 - Can't search for past dates
-- Character limits and invalid inputs
+- Complex date combos and invalid inputs

 Additionally, I would like to refactor and remove any hardcoded values and redundancies if possible.
 I would also like to add tests around the search result page.